Tiger-Du/SE-PINN/README.md

 __Figure 1__ and __Figure 2__ are both visualizations of the ground state (_left_) and the energy of the ground state (_right_) that are predicted by SE-PINN as it trains.
 The physical system of interest is the __quantum harmonic oscillator__, which is used to model diatomic molecules such as diatomic nitrogen, diatomic oxygen, and the hydrogen halides.

-The enforcement of symmetry on the prediction of the ground state via a special architectural layer of the neural network — a __"hub layer"__ — improves its convergence to the correct energy, as visualized in __Figure 2__.
+As visualized in __Figure 2__, constraining SE-PINN via a special architectural layer — a __hub layer__ — to predict the ground state with exact symmetry improves its convergence to both the correct ground state and the correct energy.

 | **Figure 1**: SE-PINN without Enforcement of Symmetry |
 | --- |